maxdemaio/music/src/content/blog/recording-guitar.md

 ## Bad levels

-Too quiet, your guitar sounds like a wimpy buzzing grasshopper.
+Too quiet, your guitar sounds wimpy.
 Too loud, and we get digital clipping.
 The Scarlett Solo has plenty of headroom.
 There's room to raise the signal without the signal being clipped.

 You should aim for your guitar to come through all green on the interface itself.
 Yellow is fine, but red on the interface means you're clipping.
-Chug on one string/chord as hard as you can until you start seeing some clipping and then back the fader off.
-You should aim so your loudest sound hits around the -6db mark.
+Chug on one string/chord as hard as you can until you start seeing some clipping and then back the fader off. **You should aim so your loudest sound hits around the -6db mark**.
 You want to leave headroom for the rest of the mix!

 ## Latency

 Make sure you installed the drivers correctly for your interface.
 Normally on a Mac, you'd have to try to mess this up.

-Next, make sure your audio buffers in Logic.
-Set yourself to low latency monitoring mode.
-After, I'll set the I/O buffer size to 64 samples.
+**Set yourself to low latency monitoring mode.
+After, I'll set the I/O buffer size to 64 samples**.
 After, I set it back to 256 samples to save on CPU.
 Most DAWs will tell you what the latency will be around in milliseconds.

 ## Foam to control the strings